Majin Buu: In Dragon Ball Z

-The removal of fat Buu causes Super Buu to revert to his original form, known as Kid Buu, no longer deluded by his benign counterpart as he immediately destroys the Earth.
+The removal of fat Buu causes Super Buu to revert to his original form, known as Kid Buu, no longer deluded by his benign counterpart, as he immediately obliterates the Earth.
 Kid Buu then follows Goku and Vegeta to the Kai's planet, where, after a battle with Goku, he is stalled by Vegeta and fat Buu, so that Goku can finish him off with a giant Spirit Bomb made with energy from the people on the newly resurrected Earth.
 The good fat Majin Buu goes on to live with Mr. Satan on Earth as Mr. Buu, after the Dragon Balls erase the people of Earth's memories about him.
 As wished by Goku, Kid Buu is reincarnated as a child named Uub, whom, ten years later, Goku meets at the world martial arts tournament and leaves with to train as his successor.

 In Dragon Ball Super

 Buu encounters Beerus during Bulma's birthday party, and quickly provoked the deity into a rampage after he childishly refused to share some pudding dessert.
 Buu is later selected to participate in the Universe 7 team's tournament with Universe 6.
 He is disqualified before the tournament begins by falling asleep during the exam.
 Buu agrees to fight with Goku and Gohan in the Universe Survival tournament, being matched against Universe 9's Basil.
-Buu is initially overwhelmed, though becomes enraged over seeing Mr. Satan injured by the battle collaterally and quickly overpowers Basil.
-After consuming a drug that increases his power, Basil seems to gain the upper hand on Buu with a buffer form coinciding with his attacks, however, Buu is unaffected by the attacks and defeats Basil with a Kamehameha wave.
+Buu is initially overwhelmed, though he becomes enraged over seeing Mr. Satan injured by the battle collaterally and quickly overpowers Basil.
+After consuming a drug that increases his power, Basil seems to gain the upper hand on Buu with a buffer form coinciding with his attacks; however, Buu is unaffected by the attacks and defeats Basil with a Kamehameha wave.
 Buu then heals Mr. Satan.
 After the mini-tournament, Buu begins to train on Earth for the Tournament of Power.
 Due to the intensity of his training, Buu gains a slimmer and toned body and spars against Goku, beating him.
 Alas, also due to the intensity of his training, Buu falls asleep and will not wake for 3 months, forcing him to miss the Tournament of Power.
 Frieza is temporarily resurrected to fight in Buu's place.